influxdata/k8s-kapacitor-autoscale/README.md

     $ cd /k8s-kapacitor-autoscale

-Now whether you are inside on container or on your local box the commands should be the same.
+Now whether you are inside the container or on your local box the commands should be the same.

 First check that we can talk to Kapacitor: